The Disciplinary Process

 All members of those bodies have subscribed to this regime as a condition of their membership and as a reflection of the advantages which accrue to them as members of that professional body.
-Students of the bodies are also included within the disciplinary process, as are firms that come within the jurisdiction of the participating bodies.
+Students of the two bodies are also included within the disciplinary process, as are firms that come within the jurisdiction of the two participating bodies.

 The Position of members

 As a member of the Institute or the Association you are covered by the relevant published practice rules and guidelines and are expected to be familiar with these.
 As a member you are required to maintain standards in your work and conduct which are compatible with the high standards of the tax profession and which meet the expectations of the public, your professional colleagues and the professional body of which you are a member.

 You may be subject to disciplinary action and the imposition of penalties and costs if you breach the relevant standards.
 These could involve a reprimand, a fine and, in serious cases, suspension of, or exclusion from, membership of the Institute or the Association.